WinchellWang/winchellwang.github.io/_posts/2023-04-23-launcher_logo_change_MSI_X570.md

 # Software Requirements

-There are two software has the capacity to replace the logo, but only one I have tried.
+There are two softwares have the capacity to replace the logo, but only one that I have tried.

 - [UEFITool](https://github.com/MoaxWang/Logo-Change-MSI-X570-Gaming-Plus/releases/tag/ChangeLogo)